geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-ingest-export.md

 The `ingest` command has the following required flags in addition to accumulo user and password:

 `-c` or `--catalog` to specify the name of the catalog table
-`-f` or `--feature-name` to give the name of the feature to ingest
+`-fn` or `--feature-name` to give the name of the feature to ingest

 Additionally for CSV/TSV ingest there are several optional parameters that can be used:
-`-s` or `--sftspec` The Simple Feature Type of the CSV or TSV file, each column in the file must have a corresponding attributed in the SimpleFeatureType.
+`-s` or `--spec` The Simple Feature Type of the CSV or TSV file, each column in the file must have a corresponding attributed in the SimpleFeatureType.
 This is not required for SHP ingest.
-`--datetime` The name of the field in the SFT that corresponds to the *time* column (default timezone is UTC).
+`-dt` or `--dtg` The name of the field in the SFT that corresponds to the *time* column (default timezone is UTC).
-`--dtformat` The Joda DateTimeFormat quote-wrapped string for the date-time field, e.g.: "MM/dd/yyyy HH:mm:ss".
+`-dtf` or `--dt-format` The Joda DateTimeFormat quote-wrapped string for the date-time field, e.g.: "MM/dd/yyyy HH:mm:ss".
-`--idfields` The set of attributes of each feature used to encode the feature name.
+`-id` or `--id-fields` The set of attributes of each feature used to encode the feature name.
-`-h` or `--hash` A flag to optionally md5 hash the resulting id created from the `--idfields` flag.
+`-h` or `--hash` A flag to optionally md5 hash the resulting id created from the `--id-fields` flag.
-`--lon` The name of the attribute in the SFT corresponding to the longitude data column in the file.
+`-lon` The name of the attribute in the SFT corresponding to the longitude data column in the file.
-`--lat` The name of the attribute in the SFT corresponding to the latitude data column in the file.
+`-lat` The name of the attribute in the SFT corresponding to the latitude data column in the file.

 If you are attempting to ingest a file with longitude and latitude columns, you must append to the end of the Simple Feature Type an addition attribute for the point geometry that will be constructed, e.g.: `*geom:Point:srid=4326`.
-Ingesting a file with a column of WKT geometries the `--lon` and `--lat` parameters are no longer necessary and that column can be directly referenced in the sft as some geom e.g.: `*geom:Geometry:srid=4326` or `*geom:Point:srid=4326`.
+Ingesting a file with a column of WKT geometries the `-lon` and `-lat` parameters are no longer necessary and that column can be directly referenced in the sft as some geom e.g.: `*geom:Geometry:srid=4326` or `*geom:Point:srid=4326`.

 The last argument that is required for all ingest commands is the path to the file to ingest.

-`--file` The path to the file that will be ingested.
+Simply list the path after all the other options as the main parameter to the program.
+The path to the file that will be ingested.
 If ingesting CSV/TSV data this can be an HDFS path by prefixing it with `hdfs://`

 ### Running an Ingest